 Separate sinks for food and equipment must be provided if the volume of preparation in the kitchen demands it.

 This will depend upon the type of cooking/ food preparation you are doing in your business.
 In a large catering business we would expect a ventilation system capable of 30 air changes per hour.

-For information on food labelling requirements visit Trading Standards (Bucks County Council) website.
+For information on food labelling requirements visit Bucks Trading Standards website: Food labelling.

 As an employer, or a self-employed person, you are responsible for workers health and safety and required to manage the risks in your business.